Ryder Cup Tickets Sell Out at Discounted Rates Amid Fan Frustration

 Photo: Robert Bukaty/AP/TT

 Personal attacks, insults and extra police protection.
 The American golf audience's behavior does not stop Europe in the Ryder Cup in New York.
-USA is on its way to being overrun and tickets to today's singles are being sold at ridiculous prices.
+USA is on its way to being overrun and tickets to today's singles are being sold at rip-off prices.
 They are angry and they should be, says USA's captain Keegan Bradley.

 ”Shut up”

 When you play a Ryder Cup away, it's always a big challenge.
 People can judge for themselves if they (the fans) went too far or not.
-I'm just proud that we managed to win today, despite everything we had to go through, said Northern Irishman Rory McIlroy, according to AP, on Saturday.
+I'm just proud that we managed to win today, despite everything we had to go through, said the Northern Irishman Rory McIlroy, according to AP, on Saturday.

 When world number two McIlroy and Shane Lowry, Ireland, won in best ball against Justin Thomas and Cameron Young on Saturday evening, the ball was followed by extra police protection.